Gene editing – UK government announces post-Brexit consultation

 The consultation is split into two parts:

-- Part 1 will focus on the regulation of gene edited organisms which have been genetically altered in a way to mirror traditional breeding practices.
+Part 1 will focus on the regulation of gene-edited organisms that have been genetically altered in a way that mirrors traditional breeding practices.

 - Part 2 of the consultation will aim to gather views from academics, environmental groups, agriculturalists and the wider public on the existing regulatory framework which governs Genetically Modified Organisms ("GMO").
 The feedback will drive policy developments and wider reform on GMOs.